jesseopdenbrouw/thuas-riscv/boards/arty-s7-50/README.md

 # Arty S7/50 Board

+In this directory, two files are present:

-Two files are provided: the board top-level file and the XDC file.
+* `arty_s7_50_board.vhd`: board top-level file

+* `risxc.xdc`: XDC file

+Please complete the following steps:

-Create a new Vivado project with a sensible name
+* Create a new Vivado project with a sensible name

-Copy the VHDL files from the RTL directory to srcs directory (create one first)
+* During creation, add all VHDL file from the `rtl` directory (execpt testbenches).
+Make sure to **copy** the files.

+* Add the board top-level file.
+Make sure to **copy** the file.

-Copy the XDC file to the constraints directory (create one first)
+* Add the XDC file to the constraints directory.
+Make sure to **copy** the file.

-Add the files to the project
+* A default synthesis and implementation are provided at creation time

-Synthesize the design
+* Synthesize the design